 The sixth part of the article reviews possible design changes that might be made in these initiatives to overcome the flaws identified in part V; however, as this part shows, it is unlikely that businesses, without being ordered, will change their CSR programs because of the attendant costs.
 Accordingly, the final part of the article discusses the importance of litigation as a means to improve the design of CSR programs and compel their implementation.
 Two types of lawsuits are discussed: one, the typical citizen enforcement suit, which presumes the inclusion of the company's CSR initiative into its regulatory permit when undertaken to gain the benefits of some Environmental Protection Agency (EPA) CSR program; the other, a suit brought in state court employing contract principles.
 Neither approach is without problems.
 Yet, both offer the opportunity for real reform.
 Indeed the mere threat of such lawsuits can induce companies to change their behavior to avoid the costs of defending against them and the unwanted publicity; once filed, there is a possibility of settlement, where structural changes can be made to the business' operation to include a more robust CSR program.

 Scholarly Commons Citation

 Babcock, Hope M., "Corporate Environmental Social Responsibility: Corporate "Greenwashing" or a Corporate Culture Game Changer?"
 (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 939.
+939.